-The payroll records shall be verified as true and correct and shall be certified and made available for inspection at all reasonable hours at the principal office of CONSULTANT and its listed subcontractors, respectively.
+The payroll records shall be verified as true and correct and shall be certific s23187316 ble for inspection at all reasonable hours at the principal office of CONSULTANT and its listed subcontractors, respectively.

 At the request of CITY, acting by its Project Manager, CONSULTANT and its listed subcontractors shall make the certified payroll records available for inspection or furnished upon request to the CITY Project Manager within ten (10) days of receipt of CITY's request.